Neev1108/Single-Cell-Pipeline/README.md

 ![Marker gene file viewed in Microsoft Excel](https://drive.google.com/uc?export=view&id=16mGCDYPs4OOm_fj0oCieUKgqfZRmnfO_)

 The file must be in csv format.
 Cell names should be listed in the first row followed by their corresponding genes listed below.
-If a cell as less genes that the maximum number of columns, simply leave those entries blank or enter 'NA'.
+If a cell type has fewer genes than the maximum number of columns, simply leave those entries blank or enter 'NA'.

 **Because it is more common to find files that follow this format but tranposed (i.e. cell names in the first *column* with genes list in the following *columns*), the program will automatically tranpose the data and load the data, along with saving it as ```*filename*_corrected.csv```.**